 This tsunami inundation map displays the output of computer models representing the two selected tsunami scenarios: Alaska M9.2 (1964) and the Alaska Maximum.
-All tsunami simulations were run assuming that prevailing tide was static (no flow) and equal to Mean Higher High Water (MHHW) tide; MHHW is defined as the average height of the higher high tides observed over an 18-year period at the Astoria tide gauge (NOAA Station 9439040).
+All tsunami simulations were run assuming that prevailing tide was static (no flow) and equal to Mean Higher High Water (MHHW) tide; MHHW is defined as the average height of the higher high tides observed over an 18-year period at the Yaquina Bay (Central Coast Model) tide gauge.
 The map legend depicts the respective amounts of deformation and the earthquake magnitude for these two scenarios.
-Figure 3 shows the cumulative number of buildings

-The computer simulation model output is provided to DOGAMI as millions of points with values that indicate whether the location of each point is wet or dry.
-These points are converted to wet and dry contour lines that form the extent of inundation.
-The transition area between the wet and dry contour lines is termed the Wet/Dry Zone, which equates to the amount of error in the model when determining the maximum inundation for each scenario.
+Figure 3 shows the cumulative number of buildings millions of points with values that indicate whether the location of each point is wet or dry.
+These points are converted to wet and dry contour wet and dry contour lines is termed the Wet/Dry Zone, which equates to the amount of error in the model when determining the maximum inundation for each scenario.
 Only the Alaska Maximum Wet/Dry Zone